 Scroll to the bottom of this page to view installation photos of Pantura by Rony Zakaria.

 Opening Reception: 12 Mar, 7pm to 930pm

 Artist and Curator dialogue: 12 Mar, 7pm [Click here for a recap of the talk]

 Rony Zakaria journeys from Anyer to Panarukan, down De Grote Postweg (The Great Post Road) encountering, experiencing, collecting.
 What is today called Jalan Pantai Utara — Pantura for short — was constructed in the early 19th century across five provinces in Java under the direction of Dutch Governor General Herman Willem Daendels, and is a vital transportation artery.
 The road gives as quickly as it takes, shaping communities it runs through.
 Zakaria, with and through his photography, follows the people and dimensions of class, ethnicity and religion that inhabit it.

-To understand more about Rony’s process and his project, please refer to the exhibition booklet, which can be downloaded here.
-The booklet contains an introduction by curator Wei Leng Tay, an interview between Zakaria and Tay, and several images not seen in the exhibition.
-Download the booklet here.
+To learn more about Rony’s process and his project, download the exhibition booklet which contains an introduction by curator Wei Leng Tay, an interview between Zakaria and Tay, and several images not seen in the exhibition.

 About Rony Zakaria

 Rony Zakaria graduated with a degree in Mathematics and Computer Science.
 Upon graduation he started his career as a photographer.
 He then studied photojournalism at Galeri Foto Jurnalistik Antara.
 In 2009 he studied on a fellowship at Asian Center For Journalism in Manila Philippines.
 Since then he has been working for international publications such as The New York Times, The Wall Street Journal, National Geographic, Le Monde, Mare, GEO, The Guardian, Monocle, among others.